 The Switch comes with a very basic Joy-Con Grip.
 That’s the plastic holder that allows users to add their Joy-Con controllers and game wirelessly when their Switch handheld is docked.
-There’s one problem with the Joy-Con Grip does exactly what Nintendo suggests it does, also it makes using the Joy-Cons more comfortable in any situation.
-There’s one problem with it though, and that issue is directly related to power.
+There’s one problem with the Joy-Con Grip you get with your system, unfortunately: it doesn’t support charging.

-The Switch supports digital games, it also supports digital gaming sharing with other players logged into the same console as you.
+The Nintendo Switch supports digital gaming sharing with other players are logged into the same console as you.

-After you’ve created and linked a Nintendo Account and purchased a game, those games will be available for everyone else that wants to play on that console.
+After you’ve created and linked a Nintendo Account and purchased a game, those games work for everyone else on your system.
 If you decide to log into another Switch using that same Nintendo Account, your digital games transfer with your account.
 Unfortunately, you can not log in to two consoles and share games with friends.

 You can add a microSD Card to any Switch to boost your available storage.
 The port is hidden behind the kickstand.
 Note that when an SD Card is detected, all digital games will get stored on that microSD card and not the handheld’s local storage.